How UW’s Chris Petersen helped unleash the ‘savage switch’ in Budda Baker … at the Ping-Pong table

 Baker hates losing.
 And, boy, did he hate losing to his coach.

 Want to know what makes Baker one of the best safeties in the NFL?
 Yes, it’s his speed, and it’s his instincts, and it’s his work ethic — it’s all that.
 As much as anything, though, it’s his innate competitive drive — his obsession to win.
-Folks around Bellevue High School football team understood that.
+Folks around the Bellevue High School football team understood that.
 Folks at UW understood that.
 And folks around the Arizona Cardinals, who face the Seahawks on Thursday night at CenturyLink Field, have come to understand that, too.

 Petersen, the former UW coach, understood that in a unique way.
-That’s because he ended up the wrong side of Baker’s obsession.
+That’s because he ended up on the wrong side of Baker’s obsession.

 Petersen, you see, had a quiet reputation at UW as an assassin at the Ping-Pong table.
 He didn’t flaunt it, and even in a conversation this week he downplayed it.
 (Because, you know, what 56-year-old brags about something like that?)